irods/irods/iRODS/clients/icommands/scripts/README.txt

-This directory contains some additional scripts that can be used to supplement the functionality of the i-commands.
-These are bash scripts that run the i-commands.
-To make them available, you can move them into the clients/bin directory with the other i-commands, changing the name if you wish.
+This directory contains some additional scripts that can be used to supplement the functionality of the iCommands.
+These are bash scripts that run the iCommands.
+To make them available, you can move them into the clients/bin directory with the other iCommands, changing the name if you wish.

 Currently, these are some ticket-related scripts: iTicket, iGet, and